KuldeepG/JenkinsFetchArtifacts/README.md

 JenkinsFetchArtifacts
 =====================

 This powershell script aims to fix the issue with jenkins pipeline plugin, where manually triggered job in pipeline doesn't download the artifacts from the correct upstream build number.
-It is suitable for environments where it is not easy to install other jenkins plugins or to use technologies other than Microsoft technologies.

-It is supposed to be used in conjuction with Jenkins Pipeline plugin.
+It is supposed to be used with Jenkins Pipeline plugin.

 Usage: